 He also initiated the Colorado Partners program, a group that quickly grew to well over 100 members who contribute financially to augment the school’s golf budget, and established the Colorado Golf Day which is an annual celebration and fundraiser for CU golf.

-On the course, under Edwards the Buffaloes have re-established themselves as a top 50 program (over 300 play Division I golf), and ended the 2014-15 fall season ranked No. 39, its highest in six years and second-best in the last dozen.
-His teams have won nine tournaments, the second-most under one coach in school history; Simpson’s teams won 16 and Fowler’s six.
+On the course, under Edwards the Buffaloes have re-established themselves as a top 50 program (over 300 play Division I golf), having appeared in seven NCAA regionals in his 10 years as coach.
+His teams have won 13 tournaments, the second-most under one coach in school history; Simpson’s teams won 16 and Fowler’s six.

-The 2013-14 Buffaloes set school records for stroke average (73.76) and top five major tournament finishes (eight; all were actually in the top four), which included one win in CU’s own Mark Simpson Invitational and three runner-up efforts.
+The 2013-14 Buffaloes also had set the mark for stroke average (73.76) at the time, but did record the most top five major tournament finishes (eight; all were actually in the top four), which included one win in CU’s own Mark Simpson Invitational and three runner-up efforts.
 Over the course of four tournaments, the Buffs set two other impressive school marks: most consecutive rounds at or under par (12), and the most subpar in a row (6).
 According to GolfStat, CU had the nation’s top performing freshman class, headlined by twin brothers Jeremy and Yannik Paul and Ethan Freeman.